EFS 693B - STANFORD UNIVERSITY

 OK, so, what does game theory say, then, is the right way to play this game?
 The theory of games says it's very important that you be unpredictable.
 Therefore, you must randomize.
 You must randomize.
 The only way to be completely unpredictable is to randomize, and by that I mean, in this case, you can simply take out a coin, flip a coin, and if it comes up heads, then you would put up one finger, if it comes up tails, then you would put up two fingers.
 Now, you can try in your own head to randomize, but it's a little bit unreliable.
 Because there may be a tendency to put up one finger more often than two fingers, and then your opponent can take advantage of that to win the majority of the time.
 So game theory says, "Be sure you randomize."
 Now, game theory has two key assumptions.
 The first assumption is that both players are rational.
 Both players are rational.
 That is, they...that they use logical thinking for making their decisions.
 They're not basing their decisions on emotion.
 That's the first assumption.
 The second assumption is that both players choose their strategies solely to promote their own welfare.

 V. Suggestions for how to do your Independent Project: Link what you do to general objectives (A, B, and C below).
-Note that this is just one of many possible procedures: you don't have to work on all three objectives with everything you listen to.
+Note that these are just examples many possible procedures: you don't have to work on all three objectives with everything you listen to.
+We'll practice these if we have time in class.

 1. Pre-listening: Preview the topic and think about it before listening; predict what you might hear

-2. While listening: Use the pause and rewind when needed
+2. While listening: Use the pause and rewind only if needed

 3. Post-listening: Write or record a quick summary of what you remember--this is like a self quiz